adobkin/libcapn/README.md

 Create a new apn `context` and specify the path to a certificate file and the path to a private key file using `apn_set_certificate()`.
 If the private key is password protected, pass it as well, otherwise pass `NULL`.
 The Certificate and the private key must be in PEM format.
 An alternative way is to use a .p12 file instead of a certificate and a private key.
 Use `apn_set_pkcs12_file()` to specify the path to a .p12 file .
-If a .p12 file is specified, certificate and private key arguments will be ignored.
+If a .p12 file is specified, certificate and private key will be ignored.

 ```c
 apn_ctx_t *ctx = apn_init();